 Parks Canada faces dropping visits as Canadians age, yet they are not willing to make the National Parks accessible

-For Canadians with disabilities, Canada’s National Parks are a drive through experience.
+By Stephen Pate – For Canadians with disabilities, Canada’s National Parks are a drive through experience.

 A committee in Ontario designed the supposed disabled ramp at the National Park at Brackley Beach, Prince Edward Island.

 The ramp is too steep for any person with a disability, excepting perhaps Olympic athletes who use wheelchairs.

 We spoke to Parks Canada and the Minister.
 Not one of the people we contacted cared the least little bit that the ramp was too long and too steep for people with disabilities.

 One civil servant did acknowledge that the ramp used the National Building Code for short ramps and was too steep.

 Park visits drop as Canada ages

 “The number of visits to Parks Canada attractions fell from 21.8 million in 2006-07 to 20.2 million in 2010-11 — a seven-per-cent drop,” reported CBC.

 Parks Canada is hiring a consultant to tell them why attendance is down.
 Parks Canada targets large cities as visits decline

 “With fewer people visiting the country’s national parks and historic sites, Parks Canada has hired a consultant to help boost its flagging brand.
 The move comes as the federal agency looks for ways to make money without raising user fees as it grapples with a steady drop-off in attendance.